GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Using multiple templates

-Next, you will explore a template that imports another template.
-You will examine a template for a network and a template for a firewall rule to allow incoming traffic on port 80.
+Next, you will explore a template that imports other templates.

 After incorporating these templates, your configuration only needs to call a single template to create a deployment with all of these resources.

-## Viewing a template for a network
+## Exploring a template that uses multiple templates

+The template in this example creates a Compute Engine with a network and a firewall.

+### Access the template

 First, use the following command to open your home directory: